delaneyj/grug/docs/guide/api-plugin.md

 - [`buildEnd`](https://rollupjs.org/guide/en/#buildend)
 - [`closeBundle`](https://rollupjs.org/guide/en/#closebundle)

-Note that the [`moduleParsed`](https://rollupjs.org/guide/en/#moduleparsed) hook is **not** called during dev, because Vite avoids full AST parses for better performance.
+Note that the [`moduleParsed`](https://rollupjs.org/guide/en/#moduleparsed) hook is **not** called during dev, because grug avoids full AST parses for better performance.

 [Output Generation Hooks](https://rollupjs.org/guide/en/#output-generation-hooks) (except `closeBundle`) are **not** called during dev.
-You can think of Vite's dev server as only calling `rollup.rollup()` without calling `bundle.generate()`.
+You can think of grug's dev server as only calling `rollup.rollup()` without calling `bundle.generate()`.

-## Vite Specific Hooks
+## grug Specific Hooks

-Vite plugins can also provide hooks that serve Vite-specific purposes.
+grug plugins can also provide hooks that serve grug-specific purposes.
 These hooks are ignored by Rollup.

 ### `config`

 - **Type:** `(config: UserConfig) => UserConfig | null | void`
 - **Kind:** `sync`, `sequential`

-  Modify Vite config before it's resolved.
+  Modify grug config before it's resolved.
 The hook receives the raw user config (CLI options merged with config file).
 It can return a partial config object that will be deeply merged into existing config, or directly mutate the config (if the default merging cannot achieve the desired result).

   **Example**